neopragma/tdd-java-ps/docs/Package_fizzplay.md

 **_First_**, many people get carried away trying to write clever implementations.
 Some want to write a one-line solution.
 Others want to exercise some particular feature of the programming language they're using, even if it isn't necessary to write FizzBuzz.
 Still others want to write a solution that's intentionally hard to understand, just for fun.

 So, to help you get that out of your system, I thought it would be helpful to provide several FizzBuzz solutions that elevate cleverness to the level of absurdity.
 The most absurd solutions are the extremes - ```BruteForceFizzBuzz```, which just returns the expected value, hard-coded; and ```BrainBuzz```, which runs a Brainf\*ck interpreter written in Jave to execute FizzBuzz written in Brainf\*ck.
+If that isn't absurd enough for you, then I give up.

 **_Second_**, a common misconception about TDD is that the test suite locks in the design of the production code because any change to the production code will break the tests.